zemirco/lockit-sendmail/README.md

 A user signed up but lost or didn't receive the email containing the link for his email address verification.
 Therefore he should be able to send the link again, with a different verification token.
-The `emailResendVerification` object from `config.js` is used to generate the content.

 ```js
 var email = new Email('emailResendVerification');